 An effective onboarding process will help your new hires better understand their role, increase their productivity and performance, all of which will result in their increased engagement.
-Businesses need to ensure that employees feel valued, have a clear understanding the working practices (which maybe different while being remote than in the office), how their role contributes to the overall success of your business and the expectations of them are from the leadership of the business.
+Businesses need to ensure that employees feel valued, have a clear understanding of the working practices (which may be different while being remote than in the office), how their role contributes to the overall success of your business, and what the expectations of them are from the leadership of the business.

 Share as much relevant information as possible before the new hire starts.
-We always would encourage sharing of “non-confidential” information such as employee updates, project status, company performance, company background and team profiles.
-This will give them the opportunity to analyse the information and feel more prepared on day one.
+We encourage sharing of “non-confidential” information such as employee updates, project status, company performance, company background, and team profiles.
+This will give them the opportunity to analyze the information and feel more prepared on day one.

 Ensure any IT hardware is delivered before the first day so that any home space can be set up in advance.
-Remember to request for email accounts, access to shared software and drives in ready to go for their first day.
-Having working access and quickly is absolutely essential to working remotely.
+Remember to request email accounts and access to shared software and drives, ready to go for their first day.
+Having working access quickly is absolutely essential to working remotely.

-It can be challenging for a remote employee get to know their other team members and feel part of the team they are joining.
-Ensure the rest of the team book virtual meetups with the new hire, which focus on getting know each other personally and understanding each other’s roles.
-To support integration to the wider team organise things such as online coffee breaks/lunches will help them bond.
+It can be challenging for a remote employee to get to know their other team members and feel part of the team they are joining.
+Ensure the rest of the team book virtual meetups with the new hire, which focus on getting to know each other personally and understanding each other’s roles.
+To support integration to the wider team, organise things such as online coffee breaks/lunches to help them bond.

 Using a mentor or creating a “buddy” system can also be beneficial, someone other than their line manager to guide them through the onboarding process.

-Create a clear, tailored plan detailing what is expected from the new employee in terms of tasks to complete, project to contribute and introduction meetings for the first 12 weeks.
+Create a clear, tailored plan detailing what is expected from the new employee in terms of tasks to complete, projects to contribute to, and introduction meetings for the first 12 weeks.

-Ensuring objectives, goals and milestones are clear, which all can support the onboarding process and assist them in feeling more motivated and productive.
+Ensure objectives, goals, and milestones are clear, which all can support the onboarding process and assist them in feeling more motivated and productive.

-Make sure that breaks are scheduled throughout the onboarding process and encourage taking a step away from the screens regularly in order to prevent the now much talked about and unwanted Zoom fatigue (we covered this is in one of our earlier blog posts).
+Make sure that breaks are scheduled throughout the onboarding process and encourage taking a step away from the screens regularly to prevent the now much talked about and unwanted Zoom fatigue (we covered this in one of our earlier blog posts).